-(The history is drawn from several sources including notes by Rod Trentham, Michael Dawe, and Michael O’Brien.)
+(The history is drawn from several sources including notes by Michael O’Brien, Rod Trentham, Michael Dawe, and Tony Blake.)

 A resurgence of interest in RDRN (formerly known as the Alberta Natural History Society) occurred in the early 1970’s.
 A renewed interest in the natural environment, as well as a number of continuing issues such as opposition to preservation of the Gaetz Lakes Sanctuary, the construction of the Dickson Dam, and proposed developments in the national parks and support of new policies on the Eastern Slopes helped to rejuvenate the Red Deer organization.

 In 1970, representatives from the Alberta Natural History Society attended the meeting in Calgary that resulted in the formation of the Federation of Alberta Naturalists (FAN, later Nature Alberta).
 The Red Deer-based group worked closely with the provincial association on many of its projects and initiatives.
 Several ANHS members held executive and lay committee positions with FAN.
 In 1976, because of increasing confusion over the two societies’ names, the Alberta Natural History Society was renamed the Red Deer River Naturalists.
 The new name was proposed by Fred Schutz.

 In the early 1980’s after the Province of Alberta offered the City of Red Deer Heritage Savings and Trust money for a river valley park, the Red Deer River Naturalists made sure they were intrinsically involved in the planning process.
 The organization wanted as much of the park as possible to be left in a natural state.
 After more than forty years of provincial indifference following the death of J. J. Gaetz in 1938, the proposed park offered the opportunity to once and for all officially protect the Dominion Bird Sanctuary established in 1924.